ATA Carnet's - A passport for goods

 - The number of trips needed

-Click here to find out more details about an ATA Carnet from the UK government website.
+Click here to find out more details about what’s needed for an ATA Carnet from the UK government website.

 What do you need to think of when exhibiting?